What are eye drops used for?

 - Most drops are prescribed to be used regularly (eg. once a day, twice a day etc).
 Develop a routine so that you are using them at the same time of day.
 For example, you could keep the drops (unless they need to be kept in the fridge) on your bedside table, or near your toothbrush to remind you to use them at the correct time.

-- If you are instilling more than one drop at a time, leave a few minutes between different drops, as you can otherwise wash the first drop out too quickly with the second drop.
+- If you are instilling more than one drop at a time, leave around 5 minutes between different drops, as you can otherwise wash the first drop out too quickly with the second drop.

 - If you have missed a dose, it is generally a good idea to put a drop in as soon as you remember